61850security/S-PMU/README.md

 # S-PMU

 # Update Status
-We are in the process of updating the current S-PMU framework with addtional security mechanisms and docuemnt the frameowrk as journal paper.
+We are in the process of updating the current S-PMU framework with addtional security mechanisms and document the updated framework as journal paper.
-We hope to release update S-PMU frameork sometime during 2021.
+We hope to release updated S-PMU framework sometime during 2021.